Jun 20, 2020 Tags: devblog, kbs2, kbsecret, programming, ruby, rust

 All told, KBSecret is a bit of a dead end: it’s slow, difficult to maintain, and depends fundamentally on a service that’s currently somewhere between “acquihire” and “incredible journey”.

-: the next generationkbs2
+kbs2: the next generation

-is my attempt to reproduce the best parts of KBSecret
+kbs2 is my attempt to reproduce the best parts of KBSecret without all of its baggage.

 To whit:

-’s interface bears close resemblance to KBSecret’s:
+As a command-line tool, kbs2’s interface bears close resemblance to KBSecret’s:

 1